-Businesses are dealing with a unique and challenging scenario as they navigate the COVID-19 pandemic, but attacker tactics haven’t changed.
+Businesses are dealing with a unique and challenging scenario as they navigate COVID-19, but attacker tactics haven’t changed.
 They’re the same as they were yesterday, the difference is their grammar has improved.
 Going further, we haven’t really seen an increase in attacks—just a shift in investment.

 The cyber black market industry is no different than any other industry when you take a step back.
 These attackers have built profitable enterprises wrapping services around their skillset and tools.
 We see botnets-as-a-service—buy your DDoS (distributed denial of service) attacks by the hour—and malware kits that enable anyone to build out their own botnet—C&C (command and control) servers included.
 We have even seen ransomware helpdesks and call centers to support victims in purchasing money packs, the list goes on.